Spotify

 Series: Language Access and the Courts

-In this episode, Patricia Ravenhorst, General Counsel, South Carolina Coalition Against Domestic Violence and Sexual Assault, Susan Pearlstein from Philadelphia Legal Assistance, Hadar Swerdlow, Family Law Attorney from Atlanta Legal Aid, Judge Ramona Gonzalez from La Crosse County Circuit Court in Wisconsin, Commissioner Loretta Young New Castle County Family Court in Delaware, Elliott Casey from Virginia Commonwealth’s Attorneys’ Services Council, Rocio Molina, Deputy Director NIWAP, and Leslye Orloff, the Director of NIWAP examine the issues and challenges posed in serving members of the community who have limited English proficiency (LEP).They focus the discussion on the needs of people who have the language barrier, what it means to be a person of LEP, and then discuss the role of courts in overcoming those barriers.
-They further examine the challenges when resources are not available or plentiful.
-Lastly, they discuss the roles of judges in what they can do ethically and practically to make sure justice is delivered to those who are less proficient in English.
+IIn this episode, Patricia Ravenhorst, General Counsel, South Carolina Coalition Against Domestic Violence and Sexual Assault; Susan Pearlstein from Philadelphia Legal Assistance; Hadar Swerdlow, Family Law Attorney from Atlanta Legal Aid; Judge Ramona Gonzalez from La Crosse County Circuit Court in Wisconsin; Commissioner Loretta Young, New Castle County Family Court in Delaware; Elliott Casey from the Virginia Commonwealth’s Attorneys’ Services Council; Rocio Molina, Deputy Director; and Leslye Orloff, Director, NIWAP American University Washington College of Law, examine the issues and challenges posed in serving victims who are limited English proficient (LEP).
+They focus the discussion on the needs of people who experience language barriers and what it means to be an LEP person.
+The conversation discusses the role of courts in employing best practices to overcome barriers by providing qualified interpreters that assist the court in its work with LEP victims and litigants.
+They further examine opportunities for developing creative solutions when resources are not available.

 Series: Simplifying Public Benefits for Immigrant Survivors

-In this fourth episode on public benefits for immigrant survivors, NIWAP Director, Leslye Orloff, NIWAP, Assistant Director Rafaela Rodrigues and Elliott Casey from Virginia Commonwealth’s Attorneys’ Services Council continue their discussion specifically focusing on benefits for crime victims.
-Immigration status and location of the victim are some factors that impact benefits, and in some cases victims of crimes are eligible for more than one type of immigration relief and public benefits could be a factor in deciding which relief the victim applies for.
-The major categories of immigration relief discussed in the context of public benefits are VAWA related immigration relief, SIJS, T Visa, and U Visa.
-The speakers emphasize the importance of encouraging survivors to apply for benefits early, and end with data showing the positive impact of benefits such as work authorization can have on the lives of survivors.
+In this fourth episode on benefits and services for immigrant survivors, Director Leslye Orloff, Assistant Director Rafaela Rodrigues, NIWAP American University Washington College of Law, and Elliott Casey from the Virginia Commonwealth’s Attorneys’ Services Council continue their discussion, specifically focusing on benefits for crime victims.
+Immigration status and the state of residence of the victim are some factors that impact available benefits and services.
+Immigrant victims of crime are often eligible for more than one type of legal immigration status, and public benefits can be a factor in deciding which of the victim’s legal immigration options are best for the victim and their children.
+The major categories of legal immigration relief discussed in the context of economic stability provided are VAWA-related immigration relief, SIJS, T Visa, and U Visa.
+The speakers emphasize the importance of encouraging survivors to apply for legal immigration relief early, and the episode ends with data showing the positive impact that work authorization and access to the benefits and services safety net can have on the lives of survivors.

 This project was supported by Grant No. 15JOVW-21-GK-02208-MUMU, 2017-TA-AX-K063 and 15JOVW-22-GK-04002-MUMU awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this program are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
 This training is also supported by Grant No. SJI-23-T-043 from the State Justice Institute.
 The points of view expressed are those of the authors and do not necessarily represent the official position or policies of the State Justice Institute.